Julien-Allard/contact-form-front/README.md

 A little project for a simple contact form.
 Fill the inputs and the back-end (hosted in another depository) will send a mail directly on my inbox with the informations you provided.

-### You can try it here : https://simple-contact-form-julalldev.netlify.app/

 ## Frontend was made with :

 - HTML